Wayne Williams, Prosecuting Attorney

 You can track this case by visiting: https://www.courts.mo.gov/casenet.

-To search by name click on “Litigant Name Search”.
-Then find and click on “24th Judicial Circuit” under “Search for cases in”, enter the defendant’s first and last name, enter the year the charges were filed to narrow your search, then click “Find”.
+~To search by name click on “Litigant Name Search”.
+Then find and click on “Ste.
+Genevieve County - 24th Judicial Circuit” under “Search for cases in”, enter the defendant’s first and last name, enter the year the charges were filed to narrow your search, then click “Find”.
 The case will be given a “Case Number” within a few days of issuing the charges.

 Defendant’s Rights

 Defendants have the right to be represented by counsel and the right to have the State of Missouri provide a public defender if the defendant cannot afford to hire his or her own lawyer.
-You can fill out a Public Defender Application at the Circuit Clerk’s office at the Ste.
-Genevieve County Courthouse or call the Public Defender’s office at (573)218-7080.
+You can fill out a Public Defender Application in the Circuit Clerk’s office at the Ste.
+Genevieve County Courthouse, or call the Public Defender’s Office directly at (573) 218-7080.

 Traffic Tickets